Customer: A leading healthcare research, data & technologies company

 Approximate size of DB – 250 GB

 The customer is the fastest-growing cinema business in the Middle East, which is the leading shopping mall, communities, retail, and leisure pioneer across the Middle East, Africa, and Asia.
-They operate over 300 screens across UAE, Oman, Bahrain, Qatar, Lebanon and Egypt and will expand to own and manage 600 screens by the year 2020.
+They are a prominent exhibitor in the middle east with a significant regional presence.

 The customer is planning to migrate their core movie ticket management and booking application from their colocation data center (DC) to AWS for better availability and scalability.
 Migration to AWS was to facilitate the customer to move their production workload as-is without many architectural changes and then focus on DevOps optimisation.